krinetic1234/DiligenceDynamics/README.md

 # DiligenceDynamics
 A suite of LLM-powered products for financial investors (QA RAG model, automated excel operations, predictive analytics, market sentiment)

-[Insert details on how to use the app, link to test data, cool things to try]

 # For Development
 Clone the repository and navigate to the root directory.
 Run `npm install` and `npm run dev` to install all required packages and start up the dev server.
 Also, navigate to the AI-server folder, then install all the necessary packages.